 Admission to the program is competitive.
 Applicants must meet all of the following criteria:

-- be a matriculated, degree-seeking undergraduate student in the Fall 2018 semester (beginning or continuing college career in Fall 2018 and not graduating before December 2022; concurrent enrollment while in high school does not meet this eligibility requirement).
+- be a matriculated, degree-seeking undergraduate student in the Fall 2022 semester (beginning or continuing college career in Fall 2022 and not graduating before December 2022; concurrent enrollment while in high school does not meet this eligibility requirement).
 Applicants do not need to be a University of Utah student.

-- able to commit to approximately 35-40 hours per week of employment at the University of Utah during the duration of the program (May 23-August 3, 2018)
+- able to commit to approximately 35-40 hours per week of employment at the University of Utah for the entire duration of the program (May 25-August 4, 2022)

-Students participating in SPUR will receive a stipend of $4,000 (less applicable taxes), which will be paid out in four equal installments over the course of the program.
+Students participating in SPUR will receive a stipend of $5,000 (less applicable taxes) over the course of the program.
 Participants will be hired as short-term, temporary employees.
 This will allow them to receive University of Utah ID cards, providing for the ability to check out books from University Libraries, use computers on campus, receive discounts, utilize public transit for free, etc.

 Travel & Housing

 All participants have the option of using on-campus housing (participants pay $250; the rest of the on-campus housing expense is covered by the program).
-Students may check-in beginning May 22 and must check out of on-campus housing by 10 am Friday, August 3, 2018.
+Students may check-in beginning at 2:00 PM May 24 and must check out of on-campus housing by 10:00 AM Friday, August 5, 2022.

 - Time Commitment: This is a full-time program.
 Student participants are expected to spend 35-40 hours per week on research and program-related activities for the entire duration of the program (May 25-August 4, 2022).
 Details regarding expectations and/or requirements of the research will be negotiated between the student and faculty mentor.

 - Journal Submission: Student participants are required to submit a one-page summary of their experience to the University of Utah Undergraduate Research Journal upon completion of the program.